 NIH Research Funding Trends

-U.S. Biological and Medical Research Funding Has Fallen
+U.S. Biological and Medical Research Fell for Over a Decade

-capacity to fund research due to budget cuts, sequestration, and
+From FY 2003 to 2015, the National Institutes of Health (NIH) lost 22% of its capacity to fund research due to budget cuts, sequestration, and inflationary losses.

 - Fewer new discoveries